aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-12-0/_index.md

 - It is impossible to provide different aliases for individual resource files.
 - Generated URIs have the form "alias/filename", which is fixed.
 For example, it is impossible to change the order of the alias and the file name or remove the slash character that separates them.

-The new property **ResourceSavingArgs.ResourceFileUri** does not have the limitations of resource aliases and allows more control over URI construction.
+The new property **ResourceSavingArgs.ResourceFileUri** does not have the limitations of resource aliases and enables more control over URI construction.
 However, resource aliases are still useful in simple scenarios where resource saving callbacks introduce unnecessary overhead.

 ### SaveOptions.DmlRenderingMode Introduced

 Within a separate fix a new option SaveOptions.DmlRenderingMode was introduced.
-It allows users to control how DrawingML shapes are rendered to fixed page formats.
+It enables users to control how DrawingML shapes are rendered to fixed page formats.
 It has two possible values:

 1. Fallback (default mode) - Aspose.Words checks whether DrawingML has fallback shape and if so, renders fallback shape.
 This is behavior of earlier versions of Aspose.Words, so users will not see any difference in their documents.
 1. DrawingML - In this mode Aspose.Words ignores fallback shape and renders the DrawingML itself.